Harshita075/data-engineering-azure-project-adventure-works/README.md

 - **Azure Databricks:** Performs large-scale transformations.
 - **Azure Synapse Analytics:** Data warehouse for BI.

 > Configured with IAM roles for secure integration.
+> these were the resources used

 ![Setup](https://github.com/Harshita075/data-engineering-azure-project-adventure-works/blob/main/archive/resource-groups.png)